 This is a place that imprints itself on your soul.
 I can’t think of a better place for my June road trip to end than right here.
 Theodore Roosevelt National Park always manages to surprise me with its beauty and stays with me long after I leave.

-I asked my friend Naomi to come with Baby E and myself as we visited the little western town of Medora, which sits next to the entrance to the South Unit of the park.
-(The even more rustic North Unit of the park is located a few miles north, near Watford City.)
+I asked my friend Naomi to come to the little western town of Medora, which sits next to the entrance to the South Unit of the park.
+(The even more rustic North Unit is located a few miles north, near Watford City.)
 She’d never driven west of Jamestown, North Dakota and had always wanted to see the badlands.

 They made an impression from the second we pulled off of I-94 and stared out at the Painted Canyon.
 The prairie wind whipped the clouds across a brilliantly blue North Dakota sky, making the weather as unexpectedly dramatic as the scenery.